ebendtsen/CaesarCipherSolver/README.md

 # Caesar Cipher Solver

-This project provides tools to encrypt, decrypt, and solve Caesar ciphers.
-It includes functions for frequency analysis, baseline creation for decrypting, and visualization of letter frequencies.
+This project provides tools to encrypt, and decrypt Caesar ciphers.
+It utilizes frequency analysis to decrypt ciphers where the key is not known or decrypts using a known key.
+It also has functionality to create new baselines for decrypting and visualisation of baseline letter frequencies.
 ## Features
 - **Encrypt Text:** Encrypt plain text using a Caesar cipher with a specified key.
 - **Decrypt Text:** Decrypt cipher text using a known key or solve the key using letter frequency analysis.